ArtifexSoftware/MuPDF.NET/docs/archive-class.rst

       * a string: this must be the name of a local folder or file. `pathlib.Path` objects are also supported.

          - A **folder** will be converted to a sub-archive, so its files (and any sub-folders) can be accessed by their names.
-         - A **file** will be read with mode `"rb"` and these binary data (a `bytes` object) be treated as a single-member sub-archive.
+         - A **file** will be read with mode `"rb"` and these binary data be treated as a single-member sub-archive.
 In this case, the `path` parameter is **mandatory** and should be the member name under which this item can be found / retrieved.

-      * a `zipfile.ZipFile` or `tarfile.TarFile` object: Will be added as a sub-archive.

-      * a Python binary object (`bytes`, `bytearray`, `io.BytesIO`): this will add a single-member sub-archive.
+      * a binary object: this will add a single-member sub-archive.
 In this case, the `path` parameter is **mandatory** and should be the member name under which this item can be found / retrieved.

-      * a tuple `(data, name)`: This will add a single-member sub-archive with the member name `name`. `data` may be a Python binary object or a local file name (in which case its binary file content is used).
+      * a tuple `(data, name)`: This will add a single-member sub-archive with the member name `name`. `data` may be a binary object or a local file name (in which case its binary file content is used).
 Use this format if you need to specify `path`.

-      * a Python sequence: This is a convenience format to specify any combination of the above.
+      * a sequence: This is a convenience format to specify any combination of the above.

       If provided, `path` must be a string.